Published: 9th December 2016

 gulp-uglify : To minify the JS

-Once you install above plug-ins, you can see the same will get reflected in package.json file under devDependencies section.
+Once you installed the above plug-ins, you can see that the same will get reflected in package.json file under devDependencies section.

-Between Grunt and Gulp it's your preference, but for SharePoint solutions, I find Gulp simple and make me things to get started immediately.
+Between Grunt and Gulp, it's up to your preference.
+But for SharePoint solutions, I find Gulp simple, and for me, it makes things start immediately.

 It is up to you whatever tool you would like to use.

-Go to this website to learn more about Grunt http://gruntjs.com/
+Go to this website to learn more about Grunt:

 THE WEB'S SCAFFOLDING TOOL FOR MODERN WEBAPPS

-From Yeoman website "Yeoman helps you to kickstart new projects, prescribing best practices and tools to help you stay productive.
+According to Yeoman's website, "Yeoman helps you to kickstart new projects, prescribing best practices and tools to help you stay productive."

 npm install -g yo

-You could build your own generator , check more details using the link below.
+You can build your own generator.
+To check more details, use the link below:

 I hope you find these tools useful for developing SharePoint solutions in Office 365.
-I will be adding the videos for each and every tool so it may be easier for you on how to use them if you are working for the first time.
-Thanks for reading till end.
+I will be adding the videos for each tool so it may be easier for you on how to use them if you are working for the first time.
+Thanks for reading till the end.

 What tools do you use for SharePoint Development?

-#1: What tools do you use while developing SharePoint solution in Office 365 ?.
-Leave a comment below, I will add to the list of tools, so this helps others.
-I appreciate if you could provide why do you use a specific tool for SharePoint Online Development.
+#1 What tools do you use while developing SharePoint solution in Office 365?
+Leave a comment below and I will add your suggestion to the list of tools, so this will also help others.
+I would appreciate if you could also provide why do you use that specific tool for SharePoint Online Development.